VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 * **Scripts** - the *root* folder for Platform Manager UI related content:
   * **blades** - folder containing AngularJS controllers and templates for the module blades;
-  * **resources** - folder contains definitions for the resources (services) available inside AngularJS module;
+  * **resources** - folder containing AngularJS definitions of the resources (API endpoints) exposed (and used) by this module;
-  * **widgets** - folder contains AngularJS controllers and markup for the module widgets;
+  * **widgets** - folder containing AngularJS controllers and templates for the module widgets;
   * **module.js** - the main entry point for the module UI, containing AngularJS module definition, registrations for menus, widgets, etc.

 The Platform Manager also allows localizing UI elements.
-Localization based on resources (translation files) files placed in *\CustomerReviewsModule.Web\Localizations* folder.
+The localization is based on resources (translation files) placed in *\CustomerReviewsModule.Web\Localizations* folder.

 Read more about localization in the [Localization implementation](https://virtocommerce.com/docs/vc2devguide/working-with-platform-manager/localization-implementation) article.